kubewarden/docs/docs/security/threat-model.md

 **Mitigation**

 Webhook fails closed.
 In other words, if the webhook does not respond in time, for any reasion, API server should reject the request.
-We are safe on this.
 Kubewarden default behavior already does that.

 ## Threat 2 - Attacker passes workloads which require complex  processing causing timeouts